Finland

 Before you start

-OLE_MUU exists for reasons without a dedicated application form — Migri cites examples such as an established dating relationship with a Finnish citizen or permit holder, intent to marry, or certain humanitarian/trafficking-related cases.
+This permit is for reasons without a dedicated form.
+Migri cites examples such as a serious dating relationship with a Finnish citizen or permit holder, intent to marry, or certain humanitarian cases.
 Tourism is excluded.

-If a dedicated form exists (employment, studies, entrepreneurship, family, etc.), you normally must use that track instead.
+If a dedicated form exists (work, studies, business, family, etc.), you normally must use that track instead.

-This category is not filed in EnterFinland; you assemble OLE_MUU on paper, pay Migri’s published processing fees, and attach legalised/translated evidence as the mission requires.
+This category is not filed in EnterFinland.
+You complete the OLE_MUU paper form, pay Migri fees, and attach legalised and translated evidence as the mission requires.

-Migri’s published net monthly amounts for “other grounds” depend on municipality group (Helsinki metropolitan area vs other large municipalities vs other municipalities).
+Migri’s net monthly amounts for “other grounds” depend on whether you live in the Helsinki area, another large municipality, or elsewhere.
 Expert-duty exceptions use a separate gross earnings table.

-Order varies by whether you apply abroad or qualify to apply in Finland; always mirror Migri’s checklist for OLE_MUU on your filing date.
+Order varies if you apply abroad or in Finland.
+Always mirror Migri’s OLE_MUU checklist for your filing date.

 - 1

-Compare your facts with Migri’s “other grounds” description and rule out categories that already have dedicated forms (work, studies, entrepreneur, family, etc.).
+Compare your facts with Migri’s “other grounds” description and rule out categories that already have their own forms.

 - 2

-Use Migri’s regional table for “residence permit on other grounds” and plan 12 months of documented liquidity or recurring net income if you seek a one-year permit.
+Use Migri’s regional table for “residence permit on other grounds” and plan twelve months of documented income or savings if you seek a one-year permit.

 - 3

-Attach bank statements, pension letters, capital statements, or other proof aligned with how you declared you fund living in Finland (savings, salary abroad, pension, benefits, other — as Migri’s form sections suggest).
+Attach bank statements, pension letters, or other proof aligned with how you fund living in Finland (savings, salary abroad, pension, benefits, or other sources listed on the form).

 - 4

-Assume no general labour-market access until you read Migri’s restricted-work list; if you rely on an expert-duty exception, budget the published gross earnings floor and role evidence.
+Assume you cannot work in Finland generally until you read Migri’s restricted-work list.
+Expert-duty exceptions need the published gross earnings floor and role evidence.

 - 5

-Secure compliant health coverage and credible accommodation documentation consistent with your declared municipality group.
+Secure health coverage and accommodation proof that matches your declared municipality group.

 - 6

-Obtain police certificates and any relationship/humanitarian evidence required for your specific grounds, with apostille/legalisation and certified translations.
+Obtain police certificates and any relationship or humanitarian evidence required for your grounds, with apostille and certified translations.

 - 7

-Fill the paper application accurately, attach photo per police guidelines, pay Migri fees, and retain copies and receipt references.
+Fill the paper application accurately, attach the photo per police guidelines, pay Migri fees, and keep copies and receipt references.

 - 8

-Attend the booked identification appointment abroad or in Finland as your instructions state; first permits are generally applied for from abroad unless an exception applies.
+Attend the booked identification appointment abroad or in Finland as instructed.
+First permits are usually applied for from abroad unless an exception applies.

 - 9

-If Migri requests clarifications on means, relationship facts, or security checks, answer within deadlines with consistent evidence.
+If Migri asks for clarifications on income, relationship facts, or security checks, answer within deadlines with consistent evidence.

 - 10

-Collect the residence permit card, complete any municipal registrations, and plan renewals before expiry with updated means-of-support proof.
+Collect the residence permit card, complete municipal registrations, and plan renewals before expiry with updated support proof.

-This pathway is informational, not legal advice.
-Finnish Aliens Act rules, Migri fees, and income tables change — verify OLE_MUU eligibility, attachments, and work restrictions with migri.fi and qualified Finnish counsel before filing.
+This is general information, not legal advice.
+Finnish immigration rules, Migri fees, and income tables change.
+Verify OLE_MUU eligibility and attachments on migri.fi and with qualified Finnish counsel before you file.

 Citizenship & nationality

-- •Migri publishes three regional net monthly thresholds for this income test (Helsinki metropolitan area vs other large municipalities vs other municipalities).
-For a one-year permit you normally evidence liquidity or income covering the full validity period.
+- •Migri sets three regional net monthly income levels (Helsinki area, other large cities, elsewhere).
+For a one-year permit you usually prove income or savings for the full period.

-- •Right to work is restricted: ordinary local employment or casual remote freelancing is not the default.
-Migri lists narrow exceptions (for example certain expert-level roles with a published gross earnings floor, top/middle management, culture, sports, religious service, international organisations).
+- •Work rights are limited.
+Local jobs and casual remote freelancing are not the default.
+Narrow exceptions exist (for example some expert roles with a published gross pay floor, management, culture, sports, religion, international bodies).

-- •Fees are high on paper tracks (Migri publishes €800 for a first permit on paper for this application family, plus child fees where relevant) — budget translations, legalisations, and courier costs on top.
+- •Paper routes cost more (Migri lists €800 for a first permit in this family, plus child fees).
+Budget for translation, legalization, and courier on top.

 Best for